 Understanding Math by Making Connections

 Have you ever been in the middle of a math lesson when one of your students suddenly asks, “When are we ever going to use this?”
 It is a question that many of us hear at some point, especially as math concepts become more abstract.
 The truth is that our students often struggle with math, not because they cannot learn it, but because they cannot see how new ideas connect to what they already know.
 When our students begin to recognize how math fits into their experiences, previous lessons, and the world around them, lightbulb moments happen.
 Math stops feeling like isolated problems on a worksheet and starts to make sense.
-Helping our students make those connections is one of the most effective ways to help them with understanding math.
+Helping our students make those connections is one of the most effective ways to support their understanding of math.

 Help students understand math by making connections to themselves and the world around them.